Clinical Geneticist: Job Description, Duties and Requirements

 Duties of a Clinical Geneticist

 Medical geneticists begin by evaluating the medical histories of their patients and their patients' families.
 They collect and analyze DNA samples using gel electrophoresis, Southern blot analysis, polymerase chain reaction analysis and other biochemical processes.

 They may supervise the laboratory technicians who conduct testing and manage the collection of documents.
 Clinical geneticists also coordinate testing, management and treatment information with genetic counselors.

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of physicians is predicted to grow by 24% between 2010 and 2020 (www.bls.gov).
-In May of 2012, the BLS estimated the annual average salary of physicians to be $184,820.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of physicians in general is predicted to grow by 18% between 2012 and 2022, which is faster than average.
+In May of 2013, the BLS estimated the annual average salary of physicians to be $187,200.